JuliaCollections/DataStructures.jl/docs/src/heaps.md

 extract_all_rev!(h)  # removes all elements and returns reverse sorted array

+values(h)            # returns the elements of the heap in an arbitrary order

 sizehint!(h, n)      # reserve capacity for at least `n` elements
 ```